In Preparing for a Disaster: EMS Systems

 Key elements of strategic planning include:

-• Multi-Agency Coordination: Establishing joint task forces with fire departments, police, and public health officials ensures unified decision-making.
+- Multi-Agency Coordination: Establishing joint task forces with fire departments, police, and public health officials ensures unified decision-making.

-Plus, - Incident Command Systems (ICS): Adopting standardized protocols for communication and resource allocation during emergencies. - Resource Allocation: Pre-positioning ambulances, ventilators, and medications in vulnerable regions to reduce response times.
+So naturally, - Incident Command Systems (ICS): Adopting standardized protocols for communication and resource allocation during emergencies. - Resource Allocation: Pre-positioning ambulances, ventilators, and medications in vulnerable regions to reduce response times.

 2. Training and Simulation Exercises